-- underground work with direct or indirect impact to the pipe
+- underground work that leads to direct or indirect impact to the pipe

-The imbalance of stresses to the strength of a pipe may evidence itself in various ways, such as:
+The imbalance of stresses to the strength of a pipe may show itself in various ways, such as:

-PWD has ongoing programs to prevent main breaks and other pipe failure, continually monitoring and improving our infrastructure to minimize disruptions, while continuing to provide safe and efficient service.
+PWD has several ongoing programs to prevent main breaks and other pipe failures.
+We continually monitor and improve our infrastructure to minimize disruptions while continuing to provide safe and efficient service.

-The goal of this program is to maintain a high level of water service and system reliability while still achieving a full, useful life of every water main.
+The goal of this program is to maintain a high level of water service and system reliability while still achieving a full, useful life for every water main.
 The main replacement program uses a scoring system to prioritize replacement and provide a systematic approach to the management of assets.
 Generally, the older the main and the more frequently it has experienced breaks, the higher the priority for its replacement.
-Currently, PWD replaces 30 miles of high-priority water mains every year at a cost of approximately $1 million per mile.

 Our corrosion testing and rehabilitation program also prevents breaks in large, cast iron transmission mains.
 This cleaning and relining program can reduce leaks and extend the useful life of transmission mains.

 The cathodic protection program guards against exterior corrosion from soil conditions or stray electric current that may cause weak spots in the water mains.
 During main replacement or repair, inspectors determine if the conditions require cathodic protection for the new main.